jerry871002/jerry871002.github.io/content/posts/k8s-journey.md

 He funded both exams and has been incredibly supportive throughout my certification journey.
 Even though I didn't pay for it myself, I still didn't want to let his investment go to waste.)

-So I pushed myself to study consistently through June and July, focusing on elements that weren't covered in the CKAD exam: **cluster components**, **networking**, **scheduling**, **security**, and **troubleshooting**.
+So I pushed myself to study consistently through June and July, focusing on elements that weren't covered in the CKAD exam: **cluster components**, **networking**, **scheduling**, **security**, **troubleshooting**, etc.
-This exam is considerably harder than CKAD, especially the troubleshooting sections, which involve complex scenarios that require a deep understanding of Kubernetes internals.
+In my opinion, this exam is considerably harder than CKAD, especially the troubleshooting sections, which involve complex scenarios that require a deep understanding of Kubernetes internals.

 After weeks of studying and practicing in the evenings and on weekends, I finally felt prepared.
 In August 2025, I passed the **CKA exam**.